agwoska/hexiwear_apps/Hexi_fullsensor2/README.md

 The down button on the right side will turn the red LED on and off.

 Note that the buttons on the left side have no functionality.

+## Warning

+There is a mutex error when the humidity/temperature is left on for an extended period of time.
+The red LED will flash when this happens.
+This problem does not persist with any other sensors and it is currently unknown why this occurs.
+You are able to use the 'reset MK64' button to restart the application.

 ## Licensing